Current as of July 20, 2021

 - Consultation with a DOD health care provider if direct screening isn’t possible

 - Evaluation and testing, if necessary, of anyone with a fever or affirmative responses to screening questions

 - Isolation following DOD guidance for anyone who tests positive during screening or meets the clinical case definition of probable infection

-- Mandatory 14-day restriction of movement for all service members before deploying outside the United States (or after arrival, with permission)
+- Mandatory 10-day restriction of movement for all non-vaccinated service members before deploying outside the United States (or after arrival, with permission)

-- Mandatory assessment before redeployment to see if 14-day restriction of movement is indicated
+- Mandatory assessment before redeployment from within the U.S. to see if 10-day restriction of movement is indicated

 Protecting your service member’s pay and benefits